JordanAVZaz/face_recognition_app/README.md

 # face_recognition_app
-Traning models to recognise faces using embedding space.
+Training models to recognise faces using embedding space using cosine and euclidean distance.

+Models are trained in a siamese network using triplet loss.

+Checkout the jupiter notebooks for more info.